-[DIY] Simple Motor Torque Tester - 3D Print
+[DIY] Simple Torque Tester for DC90 Motor - 3D Print

 The whole thing was designed, printed, and the motor tested, in a day.
 Pretty simple stuff.
 Results below.